-INGPHI is a civil engineering firm specialized in the art of creating and designing structures.
+INGPHI is a engineering and architectural office specialized in the art of creating and designing structures.

 Typically, major structures are located on transport networks, such as bridges, tunnels and stations.
 These kinds of structures are referred to as “art” in certain French-speaking regions, including Switzerland, because their design and construction requires engineers to be creative, developing their art over time with a blend of experience, skills and their own tastes.
 Despite being of paramount importance, this creative side of the work is often neglected.